-American University Negotiation Project (AUNP) is a forum for those interested in practicing and improving their negotiation skills.
-AUNP hosts skills workshops, simulations and other events throughout the semester centered on these skills.
+The American University Negotiation Project (AUNP) is a forum for those interested in practicing and improving their negotiation skills.
+AUNP hosts skills workshops, simulations and other events throughout the semester centered on these building and refining these techniques.
 AUNP also prioritizes hosting guest speakers to enhance our simulations and provide valuable background information for each specific topic.
 The goal in each simulation we run is to provide participants with a place to develop and enhance their understanding of negotiation theories through practice.
 The simulations cover diverse topics and formats, such as bilateral, multi-party and mediated-style negotiations.
 The negotiations apply to a diverse array of settings such as international relations, business, public policy, non-profits and law.
 Each simulation is unique and previous knowledge is never necessary for participants.
 During the simulation and the subsequent debrief, members will gain valuable insight into their own inter-personal negotiation abilities and develop a better understanding of the challenges conflicting parties and/or mediators face.
-To contact us, please email firstname.lastname@example.org.
+To contact AUNP, please email firstname.lastname@example.org.

 April 8, 2017 at 9 am - A Land Divided: The Kashmir Conflict

 Since 1946, India and Pakistan have engaged in three wars over the

 status of the geographical area known as Kashmir.
 The conflict is rooted

 in complex divisions, from religion and ideology to ethnicity and

 capabilities have raised the specter of this stalemated dispute to the

 international stage.
 Is a viable solution attainable?
 Join AUNP and take